What is mastering?

 Can you mix music as well?

 We do offer a basic mix service and even a basic Atmos service.
 Before switching to mastering our main engineer worked in a commercial recording studio and gained years of experience mixing tracks.
 Logic Pro is the weapon of choice (in most cases) and you can supply WAVs or AIFs to us.
 Also included in the mixing price is a free mastering!
 You will receive both final mix and mastered versions, please contact us to discuss.

 Who are you?

-Jason Mitchell is the main engineer.
-Jason has been mastering for 20 years and has a wealth of experience and expertise under his belt.
+UK’s Jason Mitchell is the engineer.
+Jason has been mastering for over 20 years and has a wealth of experience and expertise under his belt.